French Name Generator - Character Names from the French Tradition

 French Naming Through History

 French names come in geological layers like English ones, but the layers are different.
-The Frankish/Germanic layer — Clovis (Hlodwig, Louis), Charles (Karl), Berthe, Hildegarde — produced the royal house names that run through French history.
-The Latin layer from Roman Gaul — Augustine, Clémence, Sébastien — came with the Church.
+The Frankish/Germanic layer produced the royal house names that run through French history: Clovis (from Hlodwig, the root of Louis), Charles, Berthe, Hildegarde.
+The Latin layer from Roman Gaul, Augustine, Clémence, Sébastien, came with the Church.
 The Old French layer produced names that survive in modified form: Renaud, Gaultier, Bertrand.
-The French Revolution disrupted naming conventions dramatically.
-The revolutionary calendar replaced saints' days with plants, animals, and tools — *Floréal* (flowering), *Thermidor* (heat) — and revolutionary naming gave children names from classical antiquity or revolutionary virtue: Brutus, Gracchus, Liberté, République.
-Post-revolutionary France then settled into a more conservative Catholic naming practice, but the revolutionary break shows in how some French names have a specifically laïque (secular) quality.
-The *loi du 11 germinal an XI* (1803) restricted French given names to the French saints' calendar and classical antiquity.
-This law was not repealed until 1993, so "French names" for most of the 19th and 20th century were legally constrained to a specific list.
-The 1993 liberalization opened French naming to international and invented names — the modern diversity of French given names is relatively recent.
+The French Revolution disrupted naming conventions sharply.
+The revolutionary calendar replaced saints' days with plants, animals, and tools (*Floréal* for flowering, *Thermidor* for heat), and parents gave children names from classical antiquity or revolutionary virtue: Brutus, Gracchus, Liberté, République.
+Post-revolutionary France settled back into Catholic naming practice, but the break left a trace: some French names carry a specifically laïque (secular) quality that marks them as products of that period.
+The *loi du 11 germinal an XI* (1803) restricted French given names to the saints' calendar and classical antiquity.
+This law stood until 1993, which means "French names" across most of the 19th and 20th centuries were legally constrained to a defined list.
+The 1993 liberalization opened French naming to international and invented names.
+The diversity of French given names today is, by historical standards, quite new.

 French Diminutives and Pet Names